flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/rmp.md

 #### PA transmission key

-Pressed and held: To make an announcement a boom, mask or hand mike is used
+Pressed and held: To make an announcement, a boom, mask, or hand mike is used

 !!! info ""
     Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.